 - Visually evaluates growth of your bones and soft tissues

-Several diagnostic tests can help your doctor evaluate blood flow and determine the type and severity of your condition:
+Several diagnostic tests can help your doctor evaluate and determine the type and severity of your condition:

 - Duplex scanning.
 This test uses high-frequency sound waves to create detailed images of your blood vessels.

-- X-rays.
-An X-ray image helps your doctor see your bones and measure their length.
+- Scanogram.
+Also called scanner photography, this X-ray technique helps your doctor see images of your bones and measure their lengths.

 - Magnetic resonance angiography.
 This procedure helps your doctor differentiate between bone, fat, muscle and blood vessels.

 - CT scan.
 A CT scan creates 3-D images of your body that help your doctor look for blood clots in veins.